material-components/material-components-web/docs/theming.md

 </html>
 ```

 You'll see that we have a number of pretty empty looking cards, with black text on a white background.
-The only hint of
-color comes from the buttons, which we've made use the primary color by adding the `mdc-button--primary` class.
+For buttons, they adopt the baseline color by default.

 ### Step 2: Use the MDC-Web colors in your own markup